Rockwynn/staging.rockwynnwebdesign.ca/site/content/pages/index.md

 title: Home
 sub_title: Home subtitle
 site_name: Rockwynn Web Design
 headline: 'Your Vision.
-Our Expertise.'
+YOur Expertise.'
 subhead: Transform your thoughts into reality
 text: 'It takes a lot of effort to make your clients happy.
 You sweat the small stuff.
 You don’t cut corners.
 You spend the extra time to ensure it’s done right and the finished product is outstanding.
 For many of your referrals your website will be their first impression of you; that’s why it’s important that your website matches the quality and professionalism of your work.'
 background_image: